A-Marambe/botoman/README.md

 # botoman
-web app development in cloud with live maps and dashboards
+A web app development in cloud with live maps and dashboards and many more feature elemnts to add

-This web app, deployed in heroku cloud is consist of webmaps, Dashboards and many more features. main elements,
+##What does it contains?
-* maps
+* live web maps
 * Dashboards
-* image analysis tools
+* image analysis tools (to be add) with postgresql database

+## where dose it risides?
 The app can be reached using the following url. https://botoman.herokuapp.com/

+It is deployed into the heroku cloud

 Project consist of,
 python Flask backend code and HTML/CSS frontend.